 If you have to see a doctor or go to the hospital, ask for copies of your medical records and keep detailed notes of your appointments and injuries/pain.

 Were you injured as a result of a slip and fall accident in a grocery store and have more questions?
-Contact Meshbesher & Spence today for a consultation with our personal injury attorneys.
+Contact Meshbesher & Spence today for a consultation with our slip and fall lawyers.